x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 2. Run the command as described, but add the following value to the command: `-TransportService FrontEnd`.

-    For example, to view the transport agents in the Front End Transport service on a Mailbox server, run the following command:
+    For example, to view the transport agents in the Front End Transport service, run the following command:

     ```powershell
     Get-TransportAgent -TransportService FrontEnd